 2. The world’s oldest Koran in Khast-Imam Complex

 Khast-Imam Complex is Tashkent’s religious centre.
 A cluster of mosques and minarets, the edifices within span a thousand years.
-Its oldest limb is the mausoleum of the first holy patron of Tashkent Kaffal-Shashi (976 AD).
+Its oldest limb is the mausoleum of Tashkent’s first holy patron, Kaffal-Shashi (976 AD).
 Filled with carved sandalwood pillars is the most recent addition: Hazrat-Imam Mosque (2007).

 One of Uzbekistan’s most prized treasures sits unassumingly in an equally unassuming modern museum across the Barak-Khan Madrasah built by Ulugh Beg’s grandson in the 16th Century.
 The treasure is an oversized blood-stained mid-7th Century Koran of Caliph Uthman, the world’s oldest Koran and Islam’s most sacred relic, written on deerskin.

 3. Chorsu Bazaar, Old Town—the proverbial eastern crossroads

 Chorsu translates as ‘crossroads’ or ‘four streams’.
 Like its name, it is a veritable melting pot of fresh vegetables, fruit, breads, pickles, noodles, sweetmeats, meat, spices, grain, dairy products, souvenirs, and a gamut of vendors and buyers.
 Colourful and vibrant, yet meticulously organised, the bazaar is the bestest place to see and feel Tashkent’s local life all abuzz.

 4. World War II Memorial in memory of the 400,000 Uzbeks who died in another’s war